EU says UEFA has no ‘excuse’ for blocking rainbow protest

-BRUSSELS (AP) — European Commission vice president Margaritis Schinas can’t find “any reasonable excuse” for UEFA to reject host city Munich’s plans to display rainbow colors during a match between Germany and Hungary at the European Championship, he said Wednesday.
+BRUSSELS (AP) — A top European Union official said he can’t find “any reasonable excuse” for UEFA to reject host city Munich’s plans to display rainbow colors during a match between Germany and Hungary at the European Championship.

 UEFA said it understood the city’s intention to send a message to promote diversity and inclusion but stressed that it was “a politically and religiously neutral organization” after it denied the application to have the stadium illuminated in support of LGBT rights.

-“Yes, I find it very difficult to understand what UEFA is trying to do by going against this initiative of the Munich city council,” Schinas said during a news conference ahead of Wednesday’s match.
+“Yes, I find it very difficult to understand what UEFA is trying to do by going against this initiative of the Munich city council,” European Commission Vice President Margaritis Schinas said during a news conference ahead of Wednesday’s match.
 “Frankly, I do not find any reasonable excuse for that.”

 Schinas said he was even more surprised by the decision since the governing body of European soccer has previously supported campaigns for inclusion and against racism.